 Guinea pigs often show their affection through vocalizations.
 For example, you may hear a sound called “wheeking” when your pet is looking for a treat or purring when being held.
 Also, your guinea pig may “popcorn” – bounce excitedly and repeatedly to express happiness.
 The best way to interact with your guinea pig is to play with him on the floor.
 As creatures of habit, guinea pigs need to be introduced to changes slowly in regards to feedings and routines.

 Some guinea pig behaviours can seem rather strange.
 For example, you may see your guinea pig eat its own poop.
-This is a normal, healthy behaviour that provides essential
+This is a normal, healthy behaviour that provides essential vitamins and nutrients.

 YOUR GUINEA PIGS HEALTH

-You should visit a qualified exotics veterinarian at least once a year for check-ups on your guinea pig’s diet, behaviour, and health.
+When caring for your guinea pig you should visit a qualified exotics veterinarian at least once a year for check-ups on your guinea pig’s diet, behaviour, and health.